 Ready, set, blend!

-At each blender bike event we promote our local Double Up Food Bucks farm-stands and markets, like DogPatch Urban Gardens, by incorporating seasonal fruits and veggies in our recipes.
+At each blender bike event, we promote our local Double Up Food Bucks farm-stands and markets, like DogPatch Urban Gardens, by incorporating seasonal fruits and veggies in our recipes.
 So far this summer, we have made “Berry Green Smoothies” with local spinach and strawberries and “Summer Salsa” with local tomatoes, peppers, and cilantro.

 The blender bike never fails to peak the interest of people of all ages and becomes the center of attention the instant someone starts to pedal.

-“We have kids jumping for joy when they get to try out the bike themselves and they are just as excited when the realize how good fresh and local foods can taste,” said Ungwa, “Lots of kids run to their parents and tell them they want to make our smoothies or salsa at home!”
+“We have kids jumping for joy when they get to try out the bike themselves and they are just as excited when they realize how good fresh and local foods can taste,” said Ungwa, “Lots of kids run to their parents and tell them they want to make our smoothies or salsa at home!”

 Eat Greater Des Moines is excited to continue to grow participation and expansion of the Double Up Food Bucks Program in the next year by partnering with organizations and initiatives across the metro area to make fresh, healthy, and local foods accessible to all